 Telemental health appointments

 Enrolled students can set up an appointment by calling our office, 831-582-3969.
-We do not schedule by email.
+We do not schedule by email, however you can complete a service interest form if you'd like the PGCC to contact you.

 Eligible students will meet with a counselor by Zoom to create a plan.
 Plans are unique for each student.
 The counselor may recommend group counseling, individual counseling, or both.
 In some cases, students may benefit from a referral to a mental health professional or service outside of CSUMB.